safinmahmood/Thesis/README.md

 After the simulation in vc-relax stage, we get the revised atomic positions, which is later used for scf simulation, thus finding the exact band diagram under different temperature, lattice configurations.

+we used k points as 10 10 0 0 0 for faster convergence.